 2.3.2 Self-reported consumption among school-aged smokers

-Cancer Council Victoria (formerly the Anti-Cancer Council of Victoria) has co-ordinated surveys examining smoking prevalence of children attending Australian secondary schools every three years since 1984.
+Cancer Council Victoria (formerly the Anti-Cancer Council of Victoria) has co-ordinated surveys examining smoking prevalence of children attending Australian secondary schools approximately every three years since 1984.
 The prevalence of smoking among secondary school students is described in full in Chapter 1, Section 1.6.

-Figure 2.3.6 sets out weekly consumption reported in each survey year by secondary school students who smoked at least one cigarette in the last week (classified as ‘current smokers’)
+Figure 2.3.6 sets out weekly consumption reported in each survey year by secondary school students who smoked at least one cigarette in the last week (classified as ‘current smokers’).

-Since the surveys began more than 30 years ago, smoking consumption has declined substantially among secondary students.
-Among 12–15-year-olds, the number of cigarettes smoked per week has declined by about 33%, and for 16-17-year-olds, the decline is even greater at about 44%.
-In 2017, 16- and 17-year-olds reported smoking a significantly greater number of cigarettes each week than 12- to 15-year-olds.27
+Since the surveys began almost 40 years ago, smoking consumption has declined substantially among secondary students.
+Among 12- to 15-year-olds, the number of cigarettes smoked per week has declined by about 65% from 1984 to 2022-23, and for 16 and17-year-olds, the decline is even greater at about 79%.
+Much of this decline occurred in the years between 2017 and 2022-23: consumption declined between 1984 and 2017 by about 33% for 12- to 15-year-olds and 50% for 16- and 17-year-olds.

 Among all students, male current smokers smoked significantly more cigarettes per week than female current smokers.
-Consumption in 2017 among 16–17 year old female current smokers was significantly lower than each of the previous survey years.27
+Consumption in 2017 among 16–17 year old female current smokers was significantly lower than each of the previous survey years.
+27

 2.3.3 Self-reported consumption by socioeconomic status